The first time I stepped foot outside my hotel in Mexico City, I instantly fell in love with the place.

 Mexico City’s population is almost 22 million, making it the 7th largest city (by greater population) in the world.

-Mexico City was once the most polluted city in the world, until the mid-nineties when the government decided to take a bunch of actions to curb its carbon emissions.
+Mexico City was once the most polluted city in the world, until the mid-nineties when the government decided to curb its carbon emissions.
 The subway system was built, and restrictions were put on cars and drivers allowing them to only be on the road certain days of the week.
 Pollution levels are now on par with Los Angeles.

 From the airport you can take a taxi to the city for 200-300 pesos (there are a few ATMs after immigration in the airport to get cash out).
 Take your pick of taxi stand to negotiate a price.
 We went to one that offered us a ride for 350 pesos, then tried another and scored the same route for only 215 pesos.